 The sewing machine came into existence around 1850.
 Prior to 1967, sewing machines were made of metal.
 The bodies were cast iron and then later were constructed with aluminum.
 The gears were made of steel.
 The machines you will find here are from 1880 to 1965.

 Sewing Machine Software

-There are more software programs available to home or commercial embroiderers than ever before.
+There are more software programs available to home and commercial embroiderers than ever before.
 Software for today’s sewing and embroidery machines starts with reader/writer boxes that write embroidery designs from the computer to a blank card.
 The next level is software that allows you to customize designs: positioning designs perfectly in your hoop, rotating designs, aligning multiple designs, even contorting or morphing designs.

-Many call embroidery today cheating, but the fact is: “It’s Just Fun!” with the right program that is.
+Many call embroidery today cheating, but the fact is: “It’s Just Fun!” with the right program, that is.